Kiernan Dewsbury-Hall: 2020–2021: Loans to Blackpool and Luton

-Dewsbury-Hall was born in Nottingham and grew up in Shepshed, Leicestershire.
-He joined the Leicester City Academy in 2006 aged eight from Shepshed Dynamo Warriors of the Leicester Mutual League, who he played for at under-8 and under-9 levels.
-He signed his first professional contract with the club in 2017 and in 2019 was named as the development squad player of the year.
 Dewsbury-Hall made his first-team debut in a 1–0 FA Cup victory over Brentford on 25 January 2020, coming on as a substitute for Kelechi Iheanacho.
-Two days later, he joined Blackpool on loan for the rest of the 2019–20 season.
-He scored a consolation goal on his debut the following day in a 2–1 away defeat to Wycombe Wanderers, after replacing Grant Ward at half time.
+Two days later, he joined Blackpool on loan for the rest of the 2019–20 season, stating, "It's very important for me to go and get some game-time, I think I'm ready for men's football."
+He scored a consolation goal on his debut the following day in a 2–1 away defeat to Wycombe Wanderers, after replacing Grant Ward at half-time.
+Dewsbury-Hall impressed for Blackpool, although the season was cut short due to the COVID-19 pandemic.
+He finished his loan with 10 appearances and 4 goals.